AndyLAndrew/Homelessness_Hub_MS_CSS_Capstone/README.md

 This repository contains all project files necessary to replicate the results reported in the article of the same title.

+Article contents/submissions are listed in the main directory named as Paper and Presentation respectively.

 Note: due to the confidentiality of our datasets, we cannot include them in this repository.
 If you would like to request access to said files used, please include a message within a pull request indicating so.
 Or otherwise email sunsol121@aol.com (contact via email will not be as expedited)

-Hardware used is a 2021 M1 Max MacBook Pro and Windows 10 Software used:
+Hardware used is a 2021 M1 Max MacBook Pro and Windows 10 (exact specifications are kept confidential) Software used:

 - Python 3.10